tdowrick/ScouseTom/System_Design_The_ScouseTom_EIT__.md

 ## Current source

-The Keithley 6221 current source is able to produce stable, low noise AC currents in the range 2pA - 100mA, up to a frequency of 100kHz. [reference]
+The Keithley 6221 current source is able to produce stable, low noise AC currents in the range 2pA - 100mA, up to a frequency of 100kHz; supports external triggering and phase marking; and  is controllable via serial, USB and Ethernet connections.

-retriggerable, phase marker stuff,

 ## Switch network/control/trigger interface